j0r1/GRALE2/pygrale/doc/source/tutorial.rst

 For extended images it's also possible to read all the points from a text file, but it's unlikely that such a file is available.
-Usually, based on one or more FITS files of the sky region, you can use the :ref:`GRALE Editor <graleeditor>` tool to create these data sets, and save them to a file.
+Usually, based on one or more FITS files of the sky region, you can use the :ref:`GRALE Editor <tut-graleeditor>` tool to create these data sets, and save them to a file.
 Again, there would be a different file for each multiply imaged (extended) source.
 You could load and add these to the workspace like this::